gajus/gitdown/README.md

 The anchor name must match `/^[a-z]+[a-z0-9\-_:\.]*$/i`.

+Gitdown will thow an error if the anchor is not found.

+### Produce Documentation for the Doc bloc

+### function body for the reference

 #### Exclude From Index

 Gitdown will throw an error if there are multiple anchors in the code base using the same name.